Loading figure…

 “Rated 100% by APHA, indicating a pro-public health record.”

-Why: Sponsoring the act directly supports the stated position of expanding access to healthcare and regulating drug prices.
+Why: Sponsoring a bill aimed at lowering drug costs directly supports the position of expanding access to healthcare by making medications more affordable for Americans.

 View source →Mar 1, 2023 · Congress.gov